 What is an abstract?

 An abstract is a brief summary of a research article, thesis, review, conference proceeding, or any in-depth analysis of a particular subject and is often used to help the reader quickly ascertain the paper’s purpose.
 The abstract can convey the main results and conclusions of a scientific article but the full text article must be consulted for details of the methodology, the full experimental results, and a critical discussion of the interpretations and conclusions.

 The abstract below is edited for length.
-Read the free complete article on PubMed Central.
+Read the complete abstract on PubMed.
+Free full text is not available.

 Kurtz, J., et al. (2016, May).
 A case of a bilateral inflammatory breast cancer: a case report.
 The Breast Journal, 22(3), 342-46. doi:10.1111/tbj.12578.

 Cases of bilateral inflammatory breast cancer (IBC) are extremely rare.
 Our search criteria only found one other record of metachronous bilateral IBC (1).
 We present the case of a patient who was treated for IBC with neoadjuvant chemotherapy, modified radical mastectomy (MRM), and whole breast radiation.
 Less than 1 year later, the patient had a recurrence of IBC on the left chest wall with in the radiated field, as well as a new IBC on the contralateral side.
 Bilateral IBC is extremely rare.
 This entity can present challenges for the standard treatment of IBC with neoadjuvant chemotherapy, MRM, and whole breast radiation (2).
 Our case study shows the importance of scheduled routine imaging, screening with physical examination after IBC management, and good patient compliance in this aggressive disease (3).